IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-characteristics.md

     - Compute / Memory / Networking

 - **Minimizing Compute Costs**
-    - using a _Pay-As-You-GO (PAYGO)_ cost model
+    - using a _[Pay-As-You-GO (PAYGO)](https://en.wikipedia.org/wiki/PAYGO)_ cost model

 - **Guarantees all the "Ops"**
   - Scaling,
   - Low latency,
   - High Availability (HA),
   - Multi-region,
   - Monitoring,
   - Logging,
   - Security

 {% hint style="warning" %}
 _Your Serverlesss operational features savings varies by provider and their Service License Agreements (SLAs)._
+{% endhint %}

+{% hint style="success" %}
+Across-the-board, IBM Cloud Functions and its SLA offers all these Operational services at the highest level of quality and service for every price plan.
 {% endhint %}

 As you will find by taking this course